- Why should you consider studying abroad in high school?

 For that reason your SYA school will organize only a few U.S.-style afterschool activities, such as the yearbook or talent shows.
 There are almost no SYA athletic teams since we prefer that you play on local teams, using the host country language to communicate with your teammates.

 College admissions officers know that successful SYA students are proven risk-takers who have responded well to the combined challenges of a rigorous academic program and life in a foreign culture.
 Students who make the most of SYA are regularly accepted at top colleges and universities.

-Click here to view the colleges which enrolled the most SYA students in the past five years.
-SYA students have the opportunity to take PSAT, SAT and AP examinations while abroad, and can take the ACT in our European schools.
+Click here to view the most recent College Profile.
+SYA students have the opportunity to take PSAT, SAT and AP examinations while abroad.
 The SYA administration works closely with home school counselors to ensure that all transcripts, recommendations and other application papers are sent to colleges in time to meet U.S. deadlines.